 When asked if he had anything to add, he simply stated, “We would love everyone’s support!
-We’re just a couple of guys and I think we really represent who this contest is meant for.
+We’re just a couple of guys, and I think we represent who this contest is meant for.
 So, any help on the voting front is very much welcome!
 You can go to VoteOfficeThief.com to see our spot, vote, and learn more about us.”

 I then had the opportunity to speak with Steve Olson.
 Olson is a talented actor who has been in several commercials for companies such as Pepcid, Bud Light, Planet Fitness, and Orbitz.
 Olson is a comedic actor who was hand-picked by Chris Capel for the Doritos Crash the Super Bowl VIII contest.
 He was cast opposite actor, Larry Cedar, as “Jerry,” the alleged Doritos Office Thief.

-Olson grew up in the fifth largest city of Ohio, Akron.
+Olson grew up in the fifth largest city in Ohio, Akron.
 He was involved in sports and music.
 He did not catch the acting bug until the end of high school when he entered a contest at the mall to re-enact a “Gilmore Girl’s" television scene.
 Olson and a friend acted it out together and finished 13th out of 40 entries.
 Olson considered their prize, a fruit basket, his Academy Award.
 From there, his interest in acting was born.
 Eventually, Olson moved to Los Angeles, completed finance degree (his “just in case acting didn’t work out” plan), and started acting classes.
 Olson began going to auditions and ever so slowly, his career in working in television and commercials grew.

 I asked Olson what made him decide to enter the Doritos contest.
 As Capel stated in his interview, Olson was spotted through an online search.
 Olson loved Capels work and felt they had “great production value.”